December 2017 Diary Day By Day Account Of Events At Put-in-Bay

 Put In Bay Diary Sun., Dec.
 3rd – In the morning, you can hear gunfire from those who are duck hunting.

 Put In Bay Diary Tues., Dec.
-5th – Miller Ferries to Put-in-Bay are running their normal scheduled trips today, but incoming weather sees 30+ mile per hour winds with gusts at 35 miles per hour.
+5th – Miller Ferry Schedule to Put-in-Bay are running their normal scheduled trips today, but incoming weather sees 30+ mile per hour winds with gusts at 35 miles per hour.

 Wed., Dec.
 6th – Brenda and Tommy Dailey celebrate their 20th wedding anniversary.
 There is too much ice on the docks and ferry to run.
 Winter is closing in.
 Thurs., Dec.
 7th – There’s snow on the ground.
 Instead of three boats in the morning and three boats in the afternoon on the extended schedule, there are only two boats in the AM and two in the PM.

-Mon., Dec.
+December 2017 Diary Mon., Dec.
 11th – Cars are left on the Lime Kiln Dock as the first ferry pulls away.
 It looks like this is the last day of ferry service.
-On the last ferry returning to Putin- Bay, passengers sing happy birthday to Lisa Brohl.
+On the last ferry returning to Put-in- Bay, passengers sing happy birthday to Lisa Brohl.
 As the M/V Wm Market arrives at the downtown dock, there are fireworks shot into the air signaling the end of the ferry season.

 Put In Bay Diary Thurs., Dec.
 14th – Ladies head to the Town Hall in the evening to enjoy a paint party hosted by Bee’s Painting With A Buzz. $25 includes a canvas, paint, step by step instructions.
 Did we mention it was BYOB?